renoise/pattrns/docs/src/quickstart.md

 }
 ```
 - TRY THIS: Change resolution to `"5/4"` for a different swing feel
-- TRY THIS: Add values such as `d0.2` between 0 and 1 to delay specific notes
+- TRY THIS: Add note properties such as `d0.2` to delay a single note

 The `resolution` parameter modifies the timing grid, enabling triplet feels, swing rhythms, and polyrhythms.